 The development of character has been at the heart of a Canterbury education since the school's founding in 1968.
-In the Lower School, CAP (Canterbury Advisory Program) makes important aspects of character tangible and memorable.
+In the Lower School, LEADS, the character education program makes important aspects of character tangible and memorable.

-A CAP theme is created each year by the teachers, and CAP lessons are woven into teachable moments throughout each day.
-Every grade level creates their own CAP skit each month and performs it at morning flag for their peers.
+The LEADS theme is created each year by the teachers, and lessons are woven into teachable moments throughout each day.
+Every grade level creates their own LEADS skit each month and performs it at morning flag for their peers.
 Words like honesty, integrity, responsibility, compassion, self-discipline, perseverance and confidence are part of our school vernacular.
 For instance, the PK4 class performed a skit at Flag in front of parents and their peers, to explain the importance of respect.
 Reese and Riley were Superhero Rs for RESPECT!